Radivis/brewery-browser/README.md

 ## Remarks

-This project has been the result of a React "bootcamp" course by AlfaTraining.
+This project has been the result of a final assignment in a React "bootcamp" course by [alfatraining](https://www.alfatraining.com).

 ## License
 MIT, see LICENSE.txt.